nasa-gibs/onearth/src/modules/time_service/utils/README.md

 Any of these arguments can be skipped by passing in `false`.

+Although OnEarth still supports the `:periods` key being represented by an unsorted `set` in redis, this script will set the periods key to be a sorted `zset` by default when regenerating the `:periods` key.
+It can, however, correctly handle adding to existing unsorted `set` `:periods` keys using `keep_existing_periods`.

 ### Example Command Line Usage

 `redis-cli --eval periods.lua epsg4326:layer:layer_name`